-The snapshots of the THFs at 1200 UTC June 2^{nd} and 24^{th} are presented in Fig. A1.
+- 5 The snapshots of the THFs in the simulations at 1200 UTC June 2nd and 24th are presented -in Fig. A1.
 It can be seen that all simulations reproduce the THFs reasonably well in comparison with MERRA-2.
-On June 2^{nd} , all simulations exhibit similar THF patterns.

-This is because all simulations have the same initial conditions, and the SST fields in all simulations are similar within two days.
-On the other hand, for the heat event on June 24th, CPL and ATM.DYN exhibit more latent heat fluxes coming out of the ocean (170 and 153 W/m2) than those in ATM.STA (138 W/m2).
-The mean biases in CPL, ATM.DYN, and ATM.STA are 23.1 w/m2, 5.1 w/m2, and -9.5 w/m2, respectively.
-Although CPL has larger bias at the snapshot, the averaged bias and RMSE

-- 5 in CPL are smaller (shown in Fig. 10).
-Compared with the latent heat fluxes, the sensible heat fluxes in the Red Sea region are much smaller in all simulations (about 20 W/m2).
-It should be noted that MERRA-2 has unrealistically large sensible heat fluxes in the coastal regions because the land points 'contaminate' the values in the coastal region (Kara et al., 2008; Gelaro et al., 2017), and thus the heat fluxes in the coastal regions are not shown. - The net downward shortwave and longwave radiation fluxes are shown in Fig. A2.
+On June 2nd, all simulations exhibit similar THF patternssince they.
+This is because all simulations have the same initial conditionsand similar SST fields, and the SST fields in all simulations are similar within two days.
+On the other hand, for the heat event on June 24th, CPL and ATM.DYN runs exhibit more latent heat fluxes coming out of the ocean (170 and 153 W/m) than that those in ATM.STA run (138 W/m). - 10 The mean biases in CPL, ATM.DYN, and ATM.STA runs are 23.1 w/m, 5.1 w/m, and -9.5 w/m, respectively.
+Although the CPL run CPL has larger bias at the snapshot, the averaged bias and RMSE in CPL run is are smaller (shown in Fig. 10).
+Compared with the latent heat fluxes, the sensible heat fluxes in the Red Sea region are much smaller in all simulations (about 20 W/m).
+It should be noted that MERRA-2 has unrealistically large sensible heat fluxes in the coastal regions because the land points are 'contaminated' contaminate' the values in the coastal region (Kara et al., 2008; Gelaro et al., 2017), and thus the - 15 heat fluxes in the coastal regions are not shown.

+The net downward shortwave and longwave heat radiation fluxes are shown in Fig. A2.
 Again, all simulations reproduce the shortwave and longwave radiation fluxes reasonably well.
 For the shortwave heat fluxes, all simulations show similar patterns on both June 2nd and 24th.
 The total downward heat fluxes, which is the sum of the results in Figs. A1 and A2, are shown in Fig. A3.
-It can be seen that the present simulations over-estimate the total downward heat fluxes on June 2nd (CPL: 580 W/m2; ATM.STA: 590 W/m2; ATM.DYN: 582 W/m2) compared with MERRA-2 (525 W/m2), especially in the southern Red Sea because of over-estimating the shortwave radiation.
-To improve the modeling of shortwave radiation, a better understanding - 15 of the cloud and aerosol in the Red Sea region is required (Zempila et al., 2016; Imran et al., 2018).
+It can be seen that the present simulations over-estimated over-estimate the total downward heat fluxes on June 2nd

+(CPL: 580 W/m; ATM.STA: 590 W/m; ATM.DYN: 582 W/m) for both heat events compared with MERRA-2 (525 W/m), especially in the southern Red Sea because of the over-estimation of the over-estimating the shortwave radiation.
+To improve the modeling of shortwave radiation, a better understanding of the cloud and aerosol in the Red Sea region is required (Zempila et al., 2016; Imran et al., 2018).
 Again, the heat fluxes in the coastal regions are not shown because of the inconsistency of land-sea mask.
-Overall, the comparison shows the coupled model is capable of capturing the surface heat fluxes into the ocean.
+Overall, the comparison shows the present CPL simulations are coupled model is capable of capturing the surface heat fluxes into the ocean.